kiali/kiali.github.io/index.md

 Kiali is still in development.
 Snapshots releases are pushed on Dockerhub from the CI pipeline.

 To deploy Kiali to your Istio-enabled OpenShift cluster you can run the following.
-Kiali currently requires Istio version 0.7.1.
+Kiali currently requires Istio version 0.7.1 (see below if you have not yet installed Istio).

-First you need to put the user that is installing Kiali the `cluster-admin` role.
+First you need to grant the user that is installing Istio and Kiali the `cluster-admin` role.
 In the following case this will be the `admin` user:

 ````
 oc login -u system:admin